 What’s the bottom line?
 We’re on your team and are passionate about helping you achieve your career goals, even if it means we don’t make a dime.

-This means that for the most affordable option, the average student should expect to dole out $82,773 for their legal education.
+This means that for the most affordable law schools, the average student should expect to dole out $82,773 for their law degree.
 And this number doesn’t even factor in the cost of living and other expenses indirectly tied to attendance!

 While the old adage “you get what you pay for” often applies, there are ways that you can get a quality legal education without amassing six-figure debt.
 It is important to consider the value of a school instead of just looking at which school is the most or least expensive.
 Below, I will discuss what costs you will incur if you go to law school, economic factors you should consider when selecting a school and how you can manage common expenses.

 While the old adage “you get what you pay for” often applies, there are ways that you can get a quality legal education without amassing six-figure debt.
 Read on for some of the best value law schools and tips.

 Costs that Go into Attending Law School